 That is what Managerial Mediation is.
-It is a specific workplace skill, different from classic mediation, and is easy to learn.
-It is a toolbox that complements experience developed over decades by Dan Dana, the founder of MTI (the global leader in workplace conflict resolution) which thousands of managers around the world have learned, in keeping with best practise in-house workplace mediation.
+It is a specific workplace skill, different from classic Mediation, and easy to learn.
+It is a toolbox that complements experience developed over decades by Dan Dana, founder of MTI, the global leader in workplace conflict resolution that thousands of managers around the world have learned in keeping with best practice in-house workplace mediation.

-As MTI’s Southern African representative and accredited trainer, I have proudly chosen this as the finest training for managers and supervisors sensitive to the destructive nature of mismanaged conflict and the potential crisis conflict can provoke.
-It is a powerful adjunct to my foundation course ‘Managing Conflict for Increased Productivity’, and is undoubtedly a core competency for all team leaders.
+As MTI’s Southern African representative and accredited trainer, I have proudly chosen this as the finest training for managers and supervisors that are in tune with the destructive nature of mismanaged conflict.
+It is a powerful adjunct to our foundation course ‘Managing Conflict for Increased Productivity’ and is undoubtedly a core competency for all team leaders.

 - To learn when to use Managerial Mediation

 - To learn how to use Managerial Mediation

 - To determine when not to use Managerial Mediation

 - What, When, and Why

 - What is Managerial Mediation

 - Preventive Mediation | Stop conflict before it starts